Faculty and Staff

 Dr. Iryna Lendel

-Research Associate Professor, Director, Center for Economic Development
+Research Associate Professor and Director, Center for Economic Development

 Dr. Lendel works with the EPC on economic development research.
-She conducts research associated with energy intensive manufacturing, electricity industries and with shale development.
-She specializes in international shale development.
-She graduated from both Ivano-Frankivsk National Technical University of Oil and Gas in Ukraine and Moscow Gubkin Academy of Oil and Gas in Russia.
+She conducts research associated with energy intensive manufacturing, electricity industries and shale development, especially related to downstream and petrochemical industries.

-Professor, Real Estate and Urban Planning and Development, Economics and Urban Studies
+Professor, Real Estate and Urban Planning and Development, Economics and Urban Studies, and Chair, Department of Urban Studies

-Dr. Simons researches and teaches courses on real estate market analysis and development finance, among other topics.
-He is the faculty adviser for the graduate certificate program in Real Estate Development and Finance.
-He has authored over 60 papers and 4 books, and has provided expert testimony on the economic effects of environmental contamination and resource extraction, including natural gas development and transport, on property values and infrastructure.
+Dr. Simons researches and teaches courses on real estate market analysis.
+Dr. Simons has provided expert testimony on the economic effects of environmental contamination and resource extraction, including natural gas development and transport, on property values and infrastructure.